 Parador de Toledo (Recommended)

 Naturally, if you are going to visit Toledo with your partner and want a more romantic experience, you’ll want to book more inviting accommodation.
 The Albergue, while it’s incredibly beautiful on the outside and boasts interesting relics on its walls, offers the bare essentials when it comes to rooms and common areas.
-And groups of teens are known to visit and make tons of noise, so if you want to distance yourself far, far away from everyday disturbances, look for a private room in a hotel.
+Groups of teens are known to visit and make tons of noise, so if you want to distance yourself far, far away from everyday disturbances, look for a private room in a hotel.
 You can find many top-notch hotels in the Old Town and in the Jewish Quarter.
 As a rule of thumb, the closer the hotel is to the major sights (like the Alcázar), the more expensive it’s likely to be per night.

 A parador can be a historic monastery, castle, or any other famous landmark that has been preserved and converted into multiple-star accommodation.
 The Paradores de Turismo de España was founded in 1928 by Alfonso XIII as a means to promote tourism in Spain.
 It’s a chain of state-run luxury hotels that you can find all across the country now and they offer discounts (and a rewards program) throughout the year.
-Its name comes from the verb in Spanish, “parar,” which means to stop or stay.
+Its name comes from the verb in Spanish, “parar,” which means to stop (or stay).
 Very fitting seeing as most travelers do indeed need a place to stay.

 The oldest, continuously operating hotel is the Hostal de los Reyes Cátolicos in Santiago de Compostela.
 It’s one of the finest hotels in their possession.
 Just keep in mind that the prices for rooms in these luxury hotels will vary based on category, type of room, region, and high or low season.
 I’ve only eaten in and had a drink in a couple of different paradores since I moved to Spain so I can’t comment on what it’s like to stay in one.
 I can imagine I would feel quite pampered if I did.